iits-consulting/otc-terraform-template/README.md

 ## Execute Terraform for infrastructure

 1. Switch into the folder otc-cloud/dev/infrastructure
-1. Now take a look at the main.tf and try to understand what we want to set up
+2. Now take a look at the main.tf and try to understand what we want to set up
     - (Optional) Add or remove some modules from main.tf if you like
         - Use https://registry.terraform.io/modules/iits-consulting/project-factory/opentelekomcloud/latest
    - Execute Terraform init and apply
        - It will take like 10-15 Minutes till everything is up

 ## Validate your setup is up and running

+Source first the stage-dependent-env.sh

   * Check Kubernetes
     * with terraform we fetched already the kube config
     * execute inside your cli the following command: